ocadotechnology/test-arranger/README.md

 ### Arranger

-The Arranger class has a number of static methods for generating pseudo random values of simple types.
+The Arranger class has several static methods for generating pseudo-random values of simple types.
 Each of them has a wrapping function to make the calls simpler for Kotlin.
 Some of the possible calls are listed below: